 Look for simple, natural backgrounds that are not distracting.
 Backgrounds that have several parts detract from your subject.
 It's too confusing if your background has trees, houses, the sky, cars, and other subjects.

 Don't get too elaborate with lighting schemes.
 Why make it so complicated?
 Look for natural, existing light that compliments your subject.
 The cute puppy photo above was lit with one flash gun, mounted on top of the camera and aimed up at the ceiling.

-I sat him on the bench in the dugout facing toward the field which became my light source.
+Rather than just having your subject sitting up statically, you can add a little visual interest by leaning him onto a prop.
+I sat him on the bench in the dugout facing toward the baseball field which became my light source.

 The brick wall inside the dugout provided a nice, simple non-distracting background.

-In this full length portrait, I didn't have him standing straight with both feet on the ground and both arms dangling at his sides.
+Don't have your subject with his arms straight down at his sides.
+In this full length portrait, I did not aim him exactly straight at the cameras, and have him stand with both feet on the ground and both arms dangling at his sides.